omgmog/omgmog.github.com/_posts/2025/2025-11-28-review-mangmi-air-x.md

 The Air X runs PS1, PSP, Dreamcast and most 2D systems at full speed.
 Everything I've tried on PS1 and GBA has worked without issue.
 PSP titles like GTA Liberty City Stories and Vice City Stories run well, as do lighter PS2 games.
 Katamari Damacy plays smoothly with some tweaking.
 Android titles like Abe's Oddysee New 'n' Tasty, Munch's Oddysee and Beach Buggy Racing 2 all run fine out of the box.

 GameCube is where you start pushing the limits.
 Mario Kart Double Dash wasn't really playable even with precompiled shader caches, and still had slow moments.
 Heavier PS2 titles are similar.
 The Snapdragon 662 shows its age here.

+If you want to see what else runs well, there's a [growing compatibility list on EmuReady](https://www.emuready.com/listings?deviceIds=%5B%22c0215117-4f4d-4a3b-b4db-31e51958d819%22%5D) for the Mangmi Air X.

 ## Battery and Connectivity